Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-Various studies by many groups have explored the idea of gravitationally-produced dark matter over the years.
-Among the earliest studies are \rref{Chung:1998zb,Kuzmin:1998uv,Chung:1998ua,Chung:1998bt,Kuzmin:1998kk,Chung:2001cb}, which focused on superheavy dark matter dubbed {\sc WIMPzillas} \cite{Klapdor-Kleingrothaus:1999yie,Kolb:1998ki}.
-The phrase {\sc WIMPzilla} was originally used to describe any superheavy and weakly coupled dark matter candidate regardless of its origin; different production scenarios were considered including thermal freeze-in, nonthermal production during preheating, direct production from inflaton decay, and gravitational production.
-The language was intended to contrast with the prevailing WIMP paradigm in which thermal freeze-out of heavier particles requires larger coupling to yield the same relic abundance \cite{Griest:1989wd}.
+Various studies by many groups have explored the idea of gravitationally produced dark matter over the years.
+Some of the earliest studies were undertaken by \rref{Chung:1998zb,Kuzmin:1998uv,Chung:1998ua,Chung:1998bt,Kuzmin:1998kk,Chung:2001cb}, which focused on superheavy dark-matter named {\sc WIMPzillas} \cite{Klapdor-Kleingrothaus:1999yie,Kolb:1998ki}.
+The phrase {\sc WIMPzilla} was originally used to describe any superheavy and weakly coupled dark-matter candidate regardless of its origin; different production scenarios were considered including thermal freeze-in, nonthermal production during preheating, direct production from inflaton decay, and gravitational production.
+The language was intended to contrast with the prevailing weakly interacting massive particle (WIMP) paradigm in which thermal freeze-out of heavier particles requires larger coupling to yield the same relic abundance \cite{Griest:1989wd}.
 Here we focus on {\sc WIMPzilla} dark matter created by CGPP.
-In the {\sc WIMPzilla} regime, the dark matter's mass is assumed to reside close to the inflationary Hubble scale and the inflaton mass scale, $m_\chi \approx \He \approx m_\cphi$.
-This is because CGPP is strongly suppressed for $m_\chi \gg \He \approx m_\cphi$, making production of heavier particles ineffective -- however see \rref{Kannike:2016jfs,Kim:2021ida,Kim:2023wuk} -- and because several considerations disfavored $m_\chi \ll \He \approx m_\cphi$.
-For spin-$\half$ particles and conformally-coupled spin-0 particles, CGPP is suppressed for small $m_\chi$, making it difficult to accommodate all the dark matter for masses below the {\sc WIMPzilla} regime; see \sref{sub:spin_one_half}.
-On the other hand, for minimally-coupled spin-0 particles CGPP is effective even for $m_\chi \ll \He \approx m_\cphi$, but such models were found to be in conflict with CMB limits on dark matter isocurvature \cite{Chung:2004nh}, and these constraints were evaded by raising the dark matter's mass up to the {\sc WIMPzilla} regime; see \sref{sub:isocurvature}.
+In the {\sc WIMPzilla} regime, the dark matter's mass is assumed to reside close to the inflationary Hubble scale and the inflaton mass scale $m_\chi \approx \He \approx m_\cphi$.
+This is because CGPP is strongly suppressed for $m_\chi \gg \He \approx m_\cphi$, thereby making the production of heavier particles ineffective [however, see \rref{Kannike:2016jfs,Kim:2021ida,Kim:2023wuk}], and because several considerations disfavored $m_\chi \ll \He \approx m_\cphi$.
+For spin-$\half$ particles and conformally coupled spin-$0$ particles, CGPP is suppressed for small $m_\chi$, making it difficult to accommodate all the dark matter for masses below the {\sc WIMPzilla} regime; see \sref{sub:spin_one_half}.
+However, for minimally coupled spin-$0$ particles CGPP is effective even for $m_\chi \ll \He \approx m_\cphi$, but such models were found to be in conflict with CMB limits on dark-matter isocurvature \cite{Chung:2004nh}, and these constraints were evaded by raising the dark matter's mass up to the {\sc WIMPzilla} regime; see \sref{sub:isocurvature}.
 More recent work has explored models that allow for efficient CGPP of light dark matter away from the classic {\sc WIMPzilla} regime.
-For scalar dark matter, introducing a nonminimal gravitational coupling suppresses isocurvature on scales probed by the CMB \cite{Fairbairn:2018bsw,Kolb:2022eyn,Garcia:2023qab}.
-Additionally, for spin-1 particles the isocurvature constraints are naturally evaded since the evolution of vector and scalar fields differ for nonrelativistic modes outside the horizon \cite{Graham:2015rva}.
+For scalar dark matter introducing a nonminimal gravitational coupling suppresses isocurvature on scales probed by the CMB \cite{Fairbairn:2018bsw,Kolb:2022eyn,Garcia:2023qab}.
+In addition, for spin-$1$ particles the isocurvature constraints are evaded since the evolution of vector and scalar fields differs for nonrelativistic modes outside the horizon \cite{Graham:2015rva}.